UAEs economy ministry to set up shop in Metaverse

 Virtual Mars trips

-In contrast to Abu Dhabi, the oil-rich capital of the United Arab Emirates, where crude accounts for 5 percent of the economy, Dubai has turned its attention to business, tourism, real estate, and emerging technologies.
+In contrast to Abu Dhabi, the oil-rich capital of the United Arab Emirates, where crude accounts for 5% of the economy, Dubai has turned its attention to business, tourism, real estate, and emerging technologies.

 The United Arab Emirates has welcomed significant cryptocurrency exchange platforms while establishing a regulatory body for cryptocurrencies and a law governing virtual assets.

 2117 is one of the UAE’s earliest private-sector metaverse projects.
-It comes from Sheikh Mohammed bin Rashid’s aspiration to colonize Mars one day.
+It is inspired by Sheikh Mohammed bin Rashid’s aspiration to colonize Mars one day.

-Tickets for a virtual shuttle that transports colonists to the red planet are now available to Metaverse users.
+Tickets for a virtual shuttle transporting colonists to the red planet are now available to Metaverse users.

-A select few people have only used the metaverse up until this point, and even those who designed it predict widespread adoption will take years.
-It is not clear how it will be developing.
+Few people have used the metaverse until now, and even those who designed it predict widespread adoption will take years.
+It is not clear how it will be developed.

-When asked about Dubai’s potential as a metaverse hub, the company stated, They know that when policy supports innovation, it will accelerate the adoption of new technologies.
+When asked about Dubai’s potential as a metaverse hub, the company stated that when policy supports innovation, it will accelerate the adoption of new technologies.

 Conclusion

 The UAE hopes to add around $4 billion to its GDP with the metaverse.
-It will be expanding its workforce.
-It will be adding over 40,000 employees by 2030.
+It will also expand its workforce, adding over 40,000 employees by 2030.
 Mars 2117 is an early private-sector project launched in February 2017.
-It was named after Sheikh Mohammed bin Rashid, who dreamed of building a colony on the red planet.
-He is the ruler of Dubai.
-Under such a 100-year plan, Dubai plans to make the first inhabitable Mars human settlement.
+It was named after Sheikh Mohammed bin Rashid, the ruler of Dubai, who dreamed of building a colony on the red planet.
+Under such a 100-year plan, Dubai plans to make Mars’s first inhabitable human settlement.